↑

 • Eggs.
 I adore tuna pasta salad with eggs, and they add extra protein to the dish.

-Pro tip.
-You’ll notice in the written recipe that I don’t include a salt measurement.
+Note.
+You’ll notice that I don’t include a salt measurement.
 This is because cottage cheese is inherently salty.
 Depending on the brand of tuna you use, it can also contain a significant amount of sodium.
 I recommend waiting until the very end to taste and adjust the salt!

 High Protein Tuna Pasta Salad Recipe